 The McCabe Centre for Law and Cancer’s Knowledge Hub on legal challenges to WHO FCTC implementation offers support to WHO FCTC parties through training and knowledge dissemination.
 In some circumstances, we are also able to provide direct technical support to parties.
 Our work covers:

 All requests for assistance from the Knowledge Hub are coordinated through the Convention Secretariat.
 Please contact the Secretariat at firstname.lastname@example.org for inquiries about our work, nominations for our training courses, or requests for regional/national training or technical support.

-We will be running workshops on the findings and implications of the WTO decisions on Australia’s tobacco plain packaging measures from 2018 onwards.
-A workshop on the WTO panel report was held in November 2018.
-We anticipate holding a further event on the WTO Appellate Body report once the proceedings have concluded and the decision is published.
-These workshops are conducted with primary funding support from the Australian Department of Health.
+We conducted workshops on the findings and implications of the WTO decisions on Australia’s tobacco plain packaging measures in 2018 and 2020.
+A workshop on the WTO panel report was held in November 2018 and an online training was conducted from November to December 2020 on the WTO Appellate Body decision.
+These workshops were conducted with primary funding support from the Australian Department of Health.

 Our knowledge hub website provides:

 We regularly develop publications on legal challenges to tobacco control measures for both academic and practitioner audiences, and contribute to publications produced by others.
 A selection of our papers and resources are republished and linked on our Knowledge Hub website.
 View our further resources page or our updates on our research for more details.Direct technical support line icon-book-open